Beshara Doumani: Academic career

 Doumani is the founder of the New Directions in Palestinian Studies research initiative, and editor of its open-access book series, published by the University of California Press.
 He serves on the editorial committees of the Journal of Palestine Studies and the Jerusalem Quarterly.
-In 2017, he received the Sawyer Seminar award from the Andrew W. Mellon Foundation for his proposal, “Displacement and the Making of the Modern World: Histories, Ecologies, and Subjectivities,” and organized the yearlong series of workshops, seminars, courses, and cultural activities for the Seminar.
+In 2017, he received the Sawyer Seminar award from the Andrew W. Mellon Foundation for his proposal, "Displacement and the Making of the Modern World: Histories, Ecologies, and Subjectivities," and organized the yearlong series of workshops, seminars, courses, and cultural activities for the Seminar.

-From 2008-2010, Doumani led a team that produced a strategic plan for the establishment of a Palestinian museum in Birzeit.
+From 2008 to 2010, Doumani led a team that produced a strategic plan for the establishment of a Palestinian museum in Birzeit.